kmmbvnr/viewflow-docs-v1/docs/introduction.rst

 staff required to get working web solution from analytical business description.

-Viewflow is built to help to use Business Process Modelling Notation as the software specification for you website.
-BPMN was introduced in 2005, and became the most popular and successful notation for describing processes.
-BPMN has small set of basic elements, but provides rich way to express things that are impossible in many other business modelling notations.

-Viewflow takes care about task state management, concurrent updates, parallel task synchronization and user permission checking.

 From development point of view, viewflow introduces new layer "Flow" in addition to common django "Model-View-Template".

 Flow Pattern provides a way to explicit definition of user tasks order and dependencies, extracts business logic out of View layer.

+Viewflow takes care about task state management, concurrent updates, parallel task synchronization and user permission checking.

 Viewflow suite contains from 3 crucial parts.